jtpack/nymphes-osc/README.md

         - Type: String
         - Description: Filepath to save preset file to

-- ## OSC Host Handling
+- ## OSC Client Handling
-  - ### Add an OSC Host or Change Port for Existing Host
+  - ### Add an OSC Client
-    - Address: /add_host
+  - Address: /register_client
   - Arguments:
     - 0
+      - Type: Int
+      - Description: Port that host will be listening on
+  - Notes:
+    - The sender's IP address will be detected and used

+    - Address: /register_client_with_ip_address
+    - Arguments:
+      - 0
         - Type: String
-        - Description: Host name or IP address of host
+        - Description: Client name or IP address of host
       - 1
         - Type: Int
         - Description: Port that host will be listening on

-  - ### Remove OSC Host
+  - ### Remove OSC Client
-    - Address: /remove_host
+    - Address: /unregister_client
     - Arguments:
       - 0
+        - Type: Int
+        - Description: Client port
+    - Notes:
+      - The ip address of the sender will be used

+    - Address: /unregister_client_with_ip_address
+    - Arguments:
+      - 0
         - Type: String
-        - Description: Host name or IP address of host
+        - Description: Host name or IP address of client
+      - 1
+        - Type: Int
+        - Description: Client port

 - ## MIDI Controller Handling
   - ### Connect a MIDI controller (keyboard, sequencer, etc) input port by its name